jeremyikwuje/monierate-website/src/blog/how-i-came-up-with-the-name-monierate-com.md

 layout: blog
 title: How I came up with the name Monierate.com
 description: In this article, I share how I came up with the domain name Monierate.com.
-A good name is priceless, it took me three long weeks to come up with the name.
+A good name is priceless, it took three long weeks to come up with the name, Monierate..
 createdAt: 2023-05-08T09:00:25.122Z
 updatedAt: 2023-05-08T09:00:25.189Z
 tag: virtualcard